 Print your design

-- In Google Slides click File → Print Setting and Preview.
+In Google Slides click File → Print Settings and Preview.

 Admire your craftsmanship